Gainesville Housing Database · Affordability

 Gainesville's affordability has been pressured by two opposing forces: home prices that have appreciated meaningfully since 2020, and a local income base that includes a large student population (which keeps the median income reported by Census surveys lower than what most working professional households actually earn).

-What it means practically: buyers earning above $90K (closer to the median for non-student working households) can still find homes that work in Gainesville.
-Buyers at the local median have a harder time, especially outside the cheaper outlying submarkets.
+What it means practically: working professional households earning above the student-skewed median can still find homes that work in Gainesville.
+Buyers at the reported local median have a harder time, especially outside the more affordable outlying submarkets.

 Buy vs. rent in Gainesville right now.